 - olive oil

-- Heat olive oil in the Instant Pot and saute sausage until brown.
+- Set Instant Pot to Saute setting.
+Heat olive oil in the Instant Pot and sauté sausage until brown.
 Remove sausage set aside.

-- Stir in the pepper, celery, onion, and garlic and let saute another 2-3 minutes to soften vegetables.
+- Stir in the pepper, celery, onion, and garlic and let sauté another 2-3 minutes to soften vegetables.
+Be sure the bottom of the pot has no excess flour stuck to it.

 - Press cancel.
 Add in okra, creole seasoning, crushed tomatoes, chicken stock, Worcestershire sauce, hot sauce.
-Place lit on the pot.
+Place lid on the pot.
 Lock the lid.
 Cook on manual, high heat, 10 minutes.

 - Once cooking time is complete, quick release.
 Press cancel.